mapbox/ecs-watchbot/docs/building-a-template.md

 If you use the `fargate` option, Watchbot will launch tasks on Fargate capacity, rather than EC2 capacity.

 The choice to use `fargate` affects several other options above.
 Not all ECS task and service options are available on Fargate, and some must be specified.
-For example, the options `reservations.softMemory`, `privileged`, `writableFileSystem`, `placementConstraints`, and `placementStrategies` cannot be used alongside `fargate`. `reservations.memory` and `reservations.cpu` must be set, and they must be [values that are allows for Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html).
+For example, the options `reservations.softMemory`, `privileged`, `writableFileSystem`, `placementConstraints`, and `placementStrategies` cannot be used alongside `fargate`. `reservations.memory` and `reservations.cpu` must be set, and they must be [values that are allowed for Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html).

 ### writableFilesystem mode explained